 Is NAC a hangover cure?

-To say that NAC is a “hangover cure” would suggest that it completely eliminates all of the negative effects of a hangover.
+To say that NAC is a “hangover cure” would suggest that it completely eliminates all of your symptoms.

 Unfortunately, NAC isn’t going to do this.
 You’ll be disappointed if you expect to get wasted and wake up with no hangover whatsoever.